iainhouston/bradford-abbas.uk/README.md

     drush_phar_url: https://github.com/drush-ops/drush-launcher/releases/download/{{ drush_launcher_version }}/drush.phar
     ```

     It really is as simple as that.
-Oh but we also needed to convert our alias files into `.yml`.
+OK, well, we also needed to convert our alias files into `.yml`.

 Managing the secrets file
 ---------------------------